evanwill/get-git/3-workflow.md

 In general, the basic routine is:

-Update your local repository with
+Update your local repository with:

-`git clone...` or `git pull`
+`git pull` (or grab a copy with `git clone`)

-Edit the files locally, then
+Edit the files and folders locally, then:

 ```
 git add...